Search

 The IRS addressed this question in August 2021 via IRS Notice 2021-49.
 The guidance explains that the reduction in the amount of the deduction for qualified wages caused by receiving an ERC occurs for the tax year in which the qualified wages were paid or incurred.

-Sagemont Tax does not specifically condone the cash-basis approach, however, our team of tax professionals are happy to discuss the pros and cons associated with adopting such approach.
 Please reach out to your Sagemont Tax representative to request a discussion with one of our tax experts.

 Written By: